Glossary of Terms

 The ability of the email sender to consistently deliver an email to a recipient’s inbox with HTML and text intact.
 Marketers operating permission-based email schemes need to carefully consider deliverability due to aggressive SPAM filters.

-Also known as banner ads, display ads appear on display network which include many different formats such as images, flash, video, and audio.
+Also known as banner ads, display ads appear on display network which includes many different formats such as images, flash, video, and audio.

 DKIM: DomainKeys Identified Mail